ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

     tuner.fit()

 Note that the driver (on the head node) will have access to all checkpoints locally (in the shared directory) for further processing.
+The experiment directory will look exactly like the local single-node case, except the path will be under ``"/path/to/shared/storage/my_experiment_name"`` in the shared filesystem.

 .. _tune-cloud-checkpointing:

 Using cloud storage
 ~~~~~~~~~~~~~~~~~~~
-Using cloud storage is similar to using a shared filesystem: the only difference is
+Using cloud storage (e.g. S3 or GCS) is similar to using a shared filesystem: the only difference is
-that the consolidated directory (including all logs and checkpoints) lives in the cloud storage.
+that the consolidated directory (including all logs and checkpoints) lives in the cloud.

-If all nodes have access to cloud storage, e.g. S3 or GCS, remote trials can directly upload their
+Because all nodes have access to cloud storage, **remote trials will directly upload their
-trial checkpoints to the cloud storage.
+trial checkpoints to the cloud storage.**
 This approach is especially useful when training a large number of distributed trials,
-where the default syncing behavior (see below) with many worker nodes can introduce significant overhead.
+where :ref:`the default syncing behavior <tune-default-syncing>` with many worker nodes can introduce significant overhead.

 For this case, we tell Ray Tune to store experiment and trial checkpoints at a remote ``upload_dir``: